 Displaying HTML-formatted messages (Part 4)

-Advanced topics Summary: Briefly covers usage of optional paramaters of previously discussed methods.
-Highlights using MessageCensor component for better e-mail security.
+Advanced topics Summary: Briefly covers usage of optional parameters of previously discussed methods.
 Lists additional methods useful for embedded objects management.

 Tutorial map: